 Like any government agency, the VA is mired in complex processes and red tape.
 But when you have a disability, you need help, and you need it now.
 You want to make sure to navigate the process correctly to get the highest benefit owed to you in the shortest amount of time.
-Getting help from a VA lawyer or a Veterans Service Officer (VSO) can help you do just that.
+Getting help with veterans’ disability claims from a VA lawyer or a Veterans Service Officer (VSO) can help you do just that.
 Unfortunately, there are also scammers out there that you should look out for.
-This post explains.

 Talk to Us About Your Claim:

-In this article about VA lawyers and Veteran Service Officers:
+In this article about VA disability lawyers and Veteran Service Officers:

 Filing for VA benefits doesn’t always go how you want it to.
 Perhaps you’re lost in the red tape of your initial application, or you think the VA unfairly denied your claim.
 You need help.
 But should you hire a VA lawyer or a VSO?
 This post explains more about the two options to help you make an informed decision.
 It also explains how to avoid predatory organizations that may try to represent you.